isioma-talabi/Isioma-Talabi/README.md

-## Oi World!
+## Hallo Hallo!
 I'm Isioma.
-Front-End Engineer & UI/UX Designer.👋🏽
+Front-End Engineer.
+Future UX Engineer.👋🏽

 <!--
 **isioma-talabi/Isioma-Talabi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->